 The respiratory system is the main breath of fresh air for your body, day in and day out… literally.
-As you breathe, your lungs pull much needed oxygen from the atmosphere, and send it throughout your body through the circulatory system.
-One of the key systems to survival, it also excrete unwanted vapors, like carbon dioxide, to keep your body at optimum levels at all times, while awake or sleeping.
+As you breathe, your lungs pull much-needed oxygen from the atmosphere and send it throughout your body through the circulatory system.
+One of the key systems to survival, it also excretes unwanted vapors, like carbon dioxide, to keep your body at optimum levels at all times, while awake or sleeping.

 Here are the respiratory conditions considered as a higher risk for life insurance approvals:

 Other Health Impairments (Uncategorized)